New cross-platform .NET IDE

-Rider lets you run and debug unit tests based on NUnit and XUnit in applications targeting .NET Framework, .NET Core and Mono.
+Rider lets you run and debug unit tests based on NUnit, xUnit.net or MSTest in applications targeting .NET Framework, .NET Core and Mono.
 Rider marks test classes and methods with a gutter icon in the editor: click it or use the Alt+Enter menu to run, debug and manage tests.
 You can explore tests, group them in different ways, break them down into individual sessions, see test output and navigate to source code from stack traces.

 Rider includes a debugger that works with .NET Framework, Mono and .NET Core applications.
 You can create multiple debug configurations, attach to external processes, set and manage breakpoints and breakpoint conditions, step into, over and out, run to cursor, set watches, evaluate expressions and explore threads.

 Rider includes support for Git, Subversion, Mercurial, Perforce and TFS out of the box, with more version control systems supported via plugins.
 In the code editor, local changes are highlighted as you type.
 Using a dedicated VCS tool window, you can view local, incoming and repository changes, manage changelists, shelve changes for later use, view diff, commit and push.
 A built-in visual merge tool will help you resolve conflicts, and Rider will even let you know if a file you are working on has been changed after your last update.